dgraph-io/dgraph/README.md

 DGraph's goal is to provide [Google](https://www.google.com) production level scale and throughput, with low enough latency to be serving real time user queries, over terabytes of structured data.

-View [5 min presentation](http://go-talks.appspot.com/github.com/dgraph-io/dgraph/present/sydney5mins/g.slide#1) at Go meetup, Sydney.
+DGraph supports [GraphQL](http://graphql.org/) as query language, and responds in [JSON](http://www.json.org/).

 # Current Status

 `MVP launch - Dec 2015 - Branch v0.1`
 This is a minimum viable product, alpha release of DGraph. **It's not meant for production use.**
+This version is not distributed and support for GraphQL is partial.
-See the [Roadmap](https://github.com/dgraph-io/dgraph/issues/1) for list of working and planned features.
+[See the Roadmap](https://github.com/dgraph-io/dgraph/issues/1) for list of working and planned features.

 Your feedback is welcome.
 Feel free to [file an issue](https://github.com/dgraph-io/dgraph/issues) when you encounter bugs and to direct the development of DGraph.